How to Build a Committee for Thought Leadership Marketing

 1. What Thought Space Are You Leading?

 In order to “do” thought leadership, you have to, you know, lead thoughts.
-This means your organization must decide which space they are experts in before your thought leadership can go anywhere.
+This means your organisation must decide which space they are experts in before your thought leadership can go anywhere.

 This will be simple for some businesses, as they are dialed in to one specific thing, such as a specific industry or vertical.
 For full-service agencies, this will be a little tougher, as they “specialize” in a variety of things.